Samantha-uk/one/home-assistant/zigzag-panel/blueprint.md

 # Key to display icons & legends
 TBD

+# If Zigzag is not working correctly
+- Check in the browser console and see if any errors are being reported.
+[Finding Your Browser's Developer Console](https://balsamiq.com/support/faqs/browserconsole/#:~:text=To%20open%20the%20developer%20console,(on%20Windows%2FLinux).)
+- Raise an [issue](https://github.com/Samantha-uk/one/issues) and include your browser console output.

 # Know Issues
 - It doesn't correctly Zoom to Fit on initial display.
 Clicking the `ZOOM TO FIT` button will work.
 # Contributing